How to write a business plan for a lighting equipment manufacturer?

 The financial plan section is where we will include the financial forecast we talked about earlier in this guide.

-Now that you have a clear idea of the content of a manufacturer of lighting equipment business plan, let's look at some of the tools you can use to create yours.
+Now that you have a clear idea of the content of a lighting equipment manufacturer business plan, let's look at some of the tools you can use to create yours.

-What tool should I use to write my manufacturer of lighting equipment's business plan?
+What tool should I use to write my lighting equipment manufacturer's business plan?

-There are two main ways of creating your manufacturer of lighting equipment business plan:
+There are two main ways of creating your lighting equipment manufacturer business plan:

 - Using specialized business planning software,